puromed/pptx-to-pdf-converter-gui/README.md

 ## Project Summary

-This project provides a user-friendly Graphical User Interface (GUI) application for Windows users to easily convert Microsoft PowerPoint `.pptx` files into `.pdf` format.
+This project provides a user-friendly Graphical User Interface (GUI) application for Windows users to easily convert Microsoft PowerPoint files (`.pptx` and the older `.ppt` format) into `.pdf` format.
 It aims to simplify the conversion process compared to manually opening each file in PowerPoint or using command-line tools, especially for converting multiple files at once.

 The application leverages Microsoft PowerPoint's own conversion capabilities through automation, ensuring high fidelity in the resulting PDFs.